officialrajdeepsingh/awesome-nextjs/README.md

 ## Newsletters

 - [Next.js Weekly](https://nextjsweekly.com) - The next.js weekly is the best newsletter, sharing articles, tools, and projects related to nextjs.
+- [This Week In React](https://thisweekinreact.com/) - This Week In React newsletter, share the latest news related to the reactjs ecosystem.

 ## Deploy